Canadian mining in Latin America and the Caribbean: Bill C-300

 The Corporate Accountability of Mining, Oil and Gas Corporations in Developing Countries Act, also known as Bill C-300, was defeated in a vote of 140 to 134 in the House of Commons of Canada in October 2010.
 The Summary of the bill states:

 Mining companies were extremely opposed to the legislation and believed the bill would cost jobs.
 For example, a mining executive complained that the bill assumed "Canadian mining companies are bad corporate citizens".
 He insisted that this "could not be further from the truth".
 An article written by faculty of law professors from both the University of Toronto and Ottawa in the Canadian Globe and Mail argued if standards are being met then the extreme opposition towards Bill C-311 should not have occurred by mining companies.

 Greenpeace protests

 In March 2011, Greenpeace Argentina led a campaign against Canadian mining giant Barrick Gold in its attempts to block the application of a new law to protect glaciers passed by parliament in Argentina.
 The law prohibits any poor environmental standards which would damage and contaminate glaciers.

 Accumulation by dispossession

-David Harvey's idea of accumulation by dispossession is a framework used by some sociologists, economists and geographers to understand the activities of Canadian mining companies in Latin America.
+David Harvey's idea of accumulation by dispossession is a framework used by some sociologists, economists, and geographers to understand the activities of Canadian mining companies in Latin America.
 This idea views that western countries use neoliberal capitalist policies to ensure their wealth and influence by dispossessing the public of their wealth or land.
 This concept sees the constant need to pursue accumulation of wealth to ensure the current economic model as harmful to the environment and societies.
+A caveat of this form of neoextractivism is the process by which accumulation occurs cannot be distinguished from the inevitable reorganization of the lives of peoples within the community, through means of force and violence.